All Star Cricket 2020 – Mobile Cricket Game UX Design

 - Hit Wicket Superstars

-For qualitative research I paired up with our testing team who help me connect and conducted 1:1 user interviews to get deeper insight into why users were doing things.
+For qualitative research I paired up with our testing team who helped me connect and conducted 1:1 user interviews to get deeper insight into why users were doing things.
 It allowed me to record their points of frustration and their expectation with regards to the product.
-I got a chance to get to know our users in their true sense which is their attitude.

-For Quantitative Research, a research method we used for discovery was having an in depth look at the analytics and generate funnel and segment charts for continuous monitoring.
+For Quantitative Research, a research method we used for discovery was having an in-depth look at the analytics and generate funnel and segment charts for continuous monitoring.

 We used quantitative data to inform the user persona.